fagan2888/cs_205_project/README.md

 ### Methods

-To create the simulations from the snapshot files, we processed the snapshots using the Amazon EMR framework and visualized the results taking advantage of CPU and GPU computing on Cannon.
+To create the simulations from the snapshot files, we processed the snapshots using the Amazon EMR framework and visualized the results taking advantage of CPU computing on Cannon.

+<font color='red'>picture for overall workflow</font>

 Specifically, we took the following steps:

 1. Upload snapshot files from Cannon to AWS S3 buckets.